vast-data/VUA/README.md

 6. **Debugging and Logging**

    VUA leverages Python’s `logging` module for detailed debug output.
 Configure custom log handlers during development to monitor directory navigation and cache operations effectively.

+# License

+VUA is released under the Apache License Version 2.0.

+See the file LICENSE for more details.